Minnesota State Patrol: Duties

-While the State Patrol concentrates primarily on traffic enforcement and highway safety it also has a statewide law enforcement role.
-Troopers are also involved with crash reconstruction and commercial vehicle enforcement.
+While the State Patrol concentrates primarily on traffic enforcement, impaired driving investigations, crash response, and other highway safety duties, it also has a statewide law enforcement role.
+Troopers will often respond to requests for assistance from local city and county law enforcement agencies during higher risk situations or when those agencies do not have adequate staffing to respond to a particular situation.
+Troopers are also involved with crash reconstruction, vehicle crimes investigations, and commercial vehicle enforcement.
 The State Patrol capitol security division also handles the security for the Minnesota State Capitol complex and the Governor.
+This includes a combination of state troopers and non-sworn capitol security officers.

-Additionally, the State Patrol maintains a K-9 unit that focuses on drug enforcement interdiction, as well as a Special Response Team (SRT), that operates like a traditional SWAT Team.
-Troopers are issued the Glock 17 Gen 5 9mm sidearm.
+Additionally, the State Patrol maintains a K-9 unit that focuses on drug enforcement interdiction, a mobile response team (MRT) used for crowd control situations or extra security for public events, as well as a Special Response Team (SRT), that operates like a traditional SWAT Team.
+Troopers are issued the Glock 17 Gen 5 9mm sidearm equipped with a Streamlight TLR-7 weapon mounted light.